Edward Codrington

-Sir Edward Codrington, (27 April 1770 – 28 April 1851) was a British admiral, who took part in the Battle of Trafalgar and the Battle of Navarino.
+Admiral Sir Edward Codrington, (27 April 1770 – 28 April 1851) was a Royal Navy officer who served in the French Revolutionary and Napoleonic Wars, War of 1812 and Greek War of Independence.
+He is best known for commanding a combined fleet of the British, French and Russian navies to victory over the Ottoman Navy at the 1827 Battle of Navarino.

 Early life and career

 The youngest of three brothers born to Edward Codrington the elder (1732–1775) and Rebecca Lestourgeon (Sturgeon) (1736–1770), Codrington came from a long military tradition.
 His father was the youngest son of Sir William Codrington, 1st Baronet.
 Their aristocratic, landowning family, was descended from John Codrington, reputed to be standard-bearer to Henry V at Agincourt, and related to the Codrington baronets, Codrington was educated by an uncle named Mr Bethell.
 He was sent for a short time to Harrow, and entered the Royal Navy in July 1783.
 He served off the Eastern Seaboard of the United States, in the Mediterranean and in home waters, until he was promoted to lieutenant on 28 May 1793, when Lord Howe selected him to be signal lieutenant on the flagship of the Channel fleet at the beginning of the French Revolutionary Wars.
 In that capacity he served on the 100-gun during the operations which culminated in the battle of the Glorious First of June.

 As a reward for his actions at the battle, on 7 October 1794 he was promoted to commander, and on 6 April 1795 attained the rank of Post-Captain and the command of the 22-gun from which he observed the Battle of Groix on 23 June 1795.
 His next command, from July 1796 to March 1797, was the frigate whom he commanded in the Channel and off the coast of Portugal.
 On 7 January 1797, Druid, along with and captured the French frigate Ville de L'Orient, armed en flûte and carrying 400 hussars to join the rebels in Ireland.

 Following this, Codrington spent a period largely on land and on half-pay for some years.
 In December 1802, he married Jane Hall, an English woman from Kingston, Jamaica (with whom he had 3 sons and 3 daughters), and remained without a ship until the Peace of Amiens came to a close in 1803.

 In 1797, Edward Codrington, his brother William John, and his sister Caroline, jointly inherited their uncle Christopher Bethell's residuary estates, including a slave plantation in Antigua.

 His eldest brother Christopher Bethell-Codrington inherited their uncle's main estates and Dodington Park, which was later rebuilt by James Wyatt between 1798 and 1816.